Testing the regularity of a smooth signal: Introduction

 for $D$ large enough depending on the level of the test and on $s,t$.
 On the other hand, they prove in the case of density estimation (we provide a proof of this fact in our setting, see Theorem~\ref{th:lb} below) that the lower bound for $\rho_n$ is

-for some $D'$ positive; otherwise there exists no consistent test for the problem~\eqref{test}.
-In the case $s <2t$, the upper and lower bound do not match (which in the context of confidence sets is unimportant, see~\cite{baraud2004confidence, cai2006adaptive, robins2006adaptive, bull2011adaptive} related results).
+for some $D'$ positive; otherwise there exists no consistent test for the problem \eqref{test}.
+In the case $s <2t$, the upper and lower bound do not match (which in the context of confidence sets is unimportant, see Baraud \cite {baraud2004confidence}, Cai and Low \cite{cai2006adaptive}, Robins and Van Der Vaart \cite{robins2006adaptive}, Bull and Nickl \cite{bull2011adaptive} related results).

 From the point of view of hypothesis testing, the case $s<2t$ is in fact of particular interest, as it implicitly addresses the question whether the complexity of the null hypothesis should influence the separation rate in non-parametric composite testing problems.
-When $s \geq 2t$, the rate of estimation in the null hypothesis is of order of the separation rate, and a reduction to a singleton null hypothesis is (intuitively) always possible as shown by the infimum test considered in~\cite{bull2011adaptive}.
+When $s \geq2t$, the rate of estimation in the null hypothesis is of order of the separation rate, and a reduction to a singleton null hypothesis is (intuitively) always possible as shown by the infimum test considered in Bull and Nickl \cite{bull2011adaptive}.
 For $s<2t$, new ideas seem to be required.